krakend/krakend-documentation/throttling/botdetector.md

 *   `allowlist`: An array with EXACT MATCHES of trusted user agents that can connect.
 *   `denylist`: An array of EXACT MATCHES of undesired bots, to reject immediately.
 *   `patterns`: An array with all the **regular expressions** that define bots.
 Matching bots are rejected.
 *   `cacheSize`: Size of the LRU cache that helps speed the bot detection.
+The size is the mumber of users agents that you want to keep in memory.

 Notice that the `allowlist` and the `denylist` do not expect regular expressions, but **literal strings**.
 The purpose of this design is to get the best performance as comparing a literal string is much faster than evaluating a regular expression.